 As previously mentioned, we work in the diagonal charged lepton basis, where the charged lepton mass matrix is given by $M_e = \text{diag}(p_1, p_2, p_3)$.
 Instead of fixing $p_i$ to the physical lepton masses, we impose the experimental mass ratios $m_e/m_\mu = 0.004737$ and $m_\mu/m_\tau = 0.05882$, as listed in Table~\ref{data}.
-This is justified by the structure of the neutrino mass matrix in our model, where the charged lepton mass ratios appear due to loop-level mass insertions, see Eq.~(\ref{nu-mass}).
+This is justified by the structure of the neutrino mass matrix in our model, where the charged lepton mass ratios appear due to loop-level mass insertions; see Eq.~(\ref{nu-mass}).
 These ratios are therefore taken as input parameters in the \texttt{FlavorPy} implementation, enabling consistent numerical scans that maintain the charged lepton mass hierarchy without fixing their absolute values.

-In Table~\ref{results}, we present the predictions for the neutrino observables obtained using the benchmark points defined in Eqs.~\ref{bp1} and~\ref{bp2}, which fix the scalar and VLL mass parameters that also enter the neutrino mass matrix.
+In Table~\ref{results}, we present the predictions for the neutrino observables obtained using the benchmark points defined in Eqs. (\ref{bp1}) and (\ref{bp2}), which fix the scalar and VLL mass parameters that also enter the neutrino mass matrix.
 The remaining free parameters, namely the Yukawa couplings, are varied within the \texttt{FlavorPy} framework as part of the $\chi^2$ minimization procedure described above to reproduce the observed neutrino masses and mixing angles.
 The table reports the best-fit values of the new Yukawa couplings $g_i$ and $\tilde{g_i}$ together with the model’s predictions for key observables, including fermion mass ratios, flavor-mixing parameters, the effective Majorana mass $m_{\beta\beta}$, the effective electron antineutrino mass $m_\beta$, and the light neutrino masses $m_{1,2,3}$.
 The minimum value $\chi^2$ for each benchmark is shown in the final row.
-All results correspond to the normal mass hierarchy.
-We also performed scans assuming an inverted hierarchy, but the resulting $\chi^2$ values were consistently very large, indicating that multiple observables fall outside their $3\sigma$ ranges.
-Therefore, in this model, the inverted neutrino mass hierarchy is excluded.
+The results are shown for both the normal and inverted neutrino mass orderings.